 - be a citizen of the United States

-- be a resident of Illinois and of your election precinct at least 30 days before the next election
+- be a resident of Illinois and of your election precinct for at least 30 days before Election Day

 - Download and fill out the National Voter Registration Form.